 About the Author:

 Chris leads Consulting for Colliers’ Occupier Services platform.
 He oversees service lines including portfolio strategy, workplace advisory, flexible workspace, supply chain solutions and workforce analytics.
-As the Head of Service Excellence, Chris also leads efforts to grow client relationships and expand service offerings for our global enterprise clients.
+As the Head of Client Experience, Chris also leads efforts to grow client relationships and expand service offerings for our global enterprise clients.